-- Areas you don’t use very regularly.
+- Areas you aren’t in very frequently.

-- Locations with hot and cold spots.
+- Rooms with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Costly central heat, either due to high fuel costs or reduced efficiency.
+- Expensive central heat, either because of high fuel expenses or reduced efficiency.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older residences that don’t have ductwork because of radiator or baseboard heat.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Pros Can Take on All Your Mini-Split Installation Needs

 From helping you select the right model to knowledgeably installing it, our pros at Ilten's can take care of all your mini-split installation needs.
 Give us a call at 319-208-2351 today to learn how a mini-split system can make your residence cozier and to receive your free estimate!